PhilChodrow/covid_equity/README.md

 ## Getting Data

 One of our primary data sets in this project is the [College Scorecard](https://catalog.data.gov/dataset/college-scorecard/resource/77d2e376-c5bb-46d7-a985-e214e009e36e) compiled by the US Department of Education.
 Instead of manually downloading the data and figuring out where to put it, we've implemented an easy-to-use function called `read_scorecard()`.
-To use it, it is necessary to open the covid_equity.Rproj in order to ensure that your working directory is appropriately handled.
+To use it, it is necessary to open the project `covid_equity.Rproj` in order to ensure that your working directory is appropriately handled.
 Then, run:

 ```r
 source("R/get_data.R")